Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 You optimize your content for voice.
 We build the authority to make it rank.

-ChatGPT Voice Newest player.
+ChatGPT Voice is the newest player.
 Pulls from web sources but also uses its training data.
 Being cited in high-authority sources helps.
 Optimizing for AI search overlaps with voice optimization.

 Focus on Google first.
 It powers most voice assistants either directly or indirectly.